c4ndyfl1p/c4ndyfl1p.github.io/content/about.md

 author = "Hugo Authors"
 +++

-Hi, I'm Aakanksha, and I like computers.
+Hi, I'm Aakanksha.
-I have an Ender 3 named Amy(formerly Rosa).
+I have an Ender 3 named Amy and I like art.

 Here I write about cryptography privacy, autonomy, web development, tryingToMath, and traveling(I spent half a year in the hills in Himachal.
-Just me, a rucksack, and of course my laptop while working remotely as a software dev)
+Just me, a rucksack, and, my laptop while working remotely as a software dev)

+My current area of interest is cryptography, privacy and censorship circumvention.

+In the evenings you can find me playing to watching football.

-Get in touch with me via email: aakanksha.agrawal_ug22@ashoka.edu.in
+Get in touch with me via email: aakanksha dot mail at proton dot me